 What is the Research Programme for PhD?

-The OCMS/MU Research Degree Programme equips Christian thought leaders and mission practitioners in sound and relevant research.
+The OCMS Research Degree Programme equips Christian thought leaders and mission practitioners in sound and relevant research.

-From its inception in 1983, OCMS has been committed to cutting edge mission scholarship by global mission and ministry leaders with an emphasis mission in Asia, Africa, and Latin America.
-With flexible residency requirements and part-time study framework, the OCMS/MU Programme is designed to allow those engaged in mission and ministry to remain embedded in their ministries while pursuing their research degree.
-As a collaborative partner of Middlesex University, the OCMS/MU Programme is able to offer accredited Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) degrees.
+From its inception in 1983, OCMS has been committed to cutting edge mission scholarship by global mission and ministry leaders with an emphasis in Asia, Africa, and Latin America.
+With flexible residency requirements and part-time study framework, the OCMS Programme is designed to allow those engaged in mission and ministry to remain embedded in their ministries while pursuing their research degree.
+The OCMS Programme is able to offer accredited Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) degrees.
+Previously we have had links with the British Open University, Leeds University, and the University of Wales.
+Our current agreement with Middlesex University will run to 2033 for those scholars already in the programme.
+OCMS is in the process of identifying a new validating university with whom to partner from September 2024.

 OCMS graduates can be found worldwide, as leaders, scholars, and practitioners.
 OCMS alumni are having a significant impact on the people and institutions they serve.